 - If you feel you are not coping, it is also important to get extra help.
 For support with grief, anxiety, distress or mental wellbeing, you can call or text 1737 to talk with a trained counsellor.
 Read more on the Mental health and wellbeing resources page.

-Providing a safe working environment for support workers
+Safe working environments for support workers

 Employers of support workers must have appropriate guidelines and systems in place aimed at keeping support workers safe in their workplace.
-This includes following the appropriate workplace health and safety guidelines, and notifying the support worker if the person they care for is sick.
+This includes following the appropriate workplace health and safety guidelines and notifying the support worker if the person they care for is sick.

 If you are a family, whānau, or āiga carer, you can find more specific advice at COVID-19: Information for family, whānau, and āiga carers.